meerajpatel/lord-of-the-rings/README.md

 8. All the chapters related to a particular book can be opened after opening bookdetail page
 9. All the quotes related to movie and character can be opened by opening moviedetail or characterdetail page.
 For eg: characterquotes for a character from :https://lotr-ecto.herokuapp.com/character/5cd99d4bde30eff6ebccfe9e
+10. Added multiple filters to support filtering functionalites on each page.

 ### Improvements